Hadronic Spectra from Deformed AdS Backgrounds: Hadronic Spectra for glueballs states

 \section{Hadronic Spectra for glueballs states}

-Let us start this section quoting Fritzsch and Gell-Mann as pointed out in Refs \cite{Dobbs:2015dwa, Fritzsch:1972jv}.
-So that, ``If the quark-gluon field theory indeed yields a correct description of strong interactions, there must exist glue states in the hadron spectrum”.
-This sentence does really reveals the importance of those ``glue states'' nowadays called glueballs.
-Glueballs are colorless bound states of gluons predicted by QCD but not detected so far.
+Fritzsch and Gell-Mann pointed out in Refs \cite{Dobbs:2015dwa, Fritzsch:1972jv}. ``If the quark-gluon field theory indeed yields a correct description of strong interactions, there must exist glue states in the hadron spectrum”.
+This sentence does really reveals the importance of those ``glue states'' nowadays referred to as glueballs.
+Glueballs are colorless bound states of gluons predicted by QCD but not experimentally detected to date.

 Glueballs are characterized by $J^{PC}$ where $J$ (even or odd) is the total angular momentum, $P$ is the $P-$parity (spatial inversion) and $C = $ is the $C-$parity (charge conjugation) eigenvalues.
-For the glueballs case $P=(-1)^L $ and $C=(-1)^{L+S}$.
+For the glueballs case, $P=(-1)^L $ and $C=(-1)^{L+S}$.